Browser does not support script.

 **The Therapy and Mental Health service is available, free, to students at the University.
 Members of staff can access support through the People & Development My Wellbeing link here.**

-If you feel you need urgent help please see details of who you can contact in our 'I need help urgently' section below.
+Our Service is not a Crisis Service, however, if you feel you need urgent help please see details of who you can contact in our 'I need help urgently' section below.

 We hope you enjoy your time at Solent University and would like you to know that the Therapy and Mental Health Team is available to help if you are experiencing difficulties during your time here.